Home / World Top Cities

 Introduction

 Bucharest is the capital and largest city of Romania, as well as its cultural, industrial, and financial centre.
-It is located in the southeast of the country, on the banks of the Dâmbovița River, less than 60 km north of the Danube River and the Bulgarian border.
-It lies in the middle of the Romanian plain, on the banks of the Dâmbovița, a small northern tributary of the Danube.Although archaeological excavations have revealed evidence of settlements dating back to the Neolithic Period, the first written appearance of the name București dates from 1459, when it was recorded in a signed document of Vlad III , the ruler of Walachia.
-Vlad III built the fortress of Bucharest—the first of many fortifications—with the aim of holding back the Turks who were threatening the existence of the Walachian state.
+It is located in the country's southeast, on the banks of the Dâmbovița River, less than 60 km north of the Danube River and the Bulgarian border.
+It lies in the middle of the Romanian plain, on the banks of the Dâmbovița, a small northern tributary of the Danube.
+Although archaeological excavations have revealed evidence of settlements dating back to the Neolithic Period, the first written appearance of the name București dates from 1459, when it was recorded in a signed document of Vlad III, the ruler of Walachia.
+Vlad III built the fortress of Bucharest—the first of many fortifications—to hold back the Turks who were threatening the existence of the Walachian state.

 Bucharest was first mentioned in documents in 1459.
-In the period between the two World Wars, the city's elegant architecture and the sophistication of its elite earned Bucharest the nickname of 'Paris of the East' or 'Little Paris' .
-Although buildings and districts in the historic city centre were heavily damaged or destroyed by war, earthquakes, and even Nicolae Ceaușescu's program of systematization, many survived and have been renovated.
+In the period between the two World Wars, the city's elegant architecture and the sophistication of its elite earned Bucharest the nickname of 'Paris of the East' or 'Little Paris'.
+Although buildings and districts in the historic city centre were heavily damaged or destroyed by war, earthquakes, and even Nicolae Ceaușescu's program of systematisation, many survived and have been renovated.
 In recent years, the city has been experiencing an economic and cultural boom.
 It is one of the fastest-growing high-tech cities in Europe, according to Financial Times, CBRE, TechCrunch and others.
 UiPath, a global startup founded in Bucharest, has reached $7 billion in valuation.
-Since 2019, Bucharest hosts the largest high tech summit in Southeast Europe .In 2016, the historical city centre was listed as 'endangered' by the World Monuments Watch.
-As for the past two consecutive years, 2018 and 2019, Bucharest ranked as the European destination with the highest potential for development according to the same study.
+Since 2019, Bucharest has hosted the largest high-tech summit in Southeast Europe.
+In 2016, the historical city centre was listed as 'endangered' by the World Monuments Watch.
+For the past two consecutive years, 2018 and 2019, Bucharest ranked as the European destination with the highest potential for development according to the same study.

 According to the 2011 census, 1,883,425 inhabitants live within the city limits, a decrease from the 2002 census.
 Adding the satellite towns around the urban area, the proposed metropolitan area of Bucharest would have a population of 2.27 million people.
 Bucharest is the fifth largest city in the European Union by population within city limits, after Berlin, Madrid, Rome, and Paris.
 Economically, Bucharest is the most prosperous city in Romania.
-The city has a number of large convention facilities, educational institutes, cultural venues, traditional 'shopping arcades' and recreational areas.
+The city has many large convention facilities, educational institutes, cultural venues, traditional 'shopping arcades' and recreational areas.

 Data and Facts